21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 Consumer choice is not just about how much things cost.
 Therefore, conversion rate optimization requires more than simply pricing your products strategically.

-You need a team of experts who are excited about consumer psychology.
+You need a team of experts who are curious about consumer psychology.
 Mention Robert Cialdini’s The Psychology of Persuasion, Daniel Kahneman’s Thinking Fast & Slow, or Dan Ariely’s Predictably Irrational, and see what kind of reaction you get.

 Evaluate your consultant’s responses to the question by analyzing: